volodymyrhudyma/blog/content/blog/2020-09-27-default-vs-named-export-what-is-the-difference.md

 ## Renaming imported function

-Sometimes, especially when using external libraries, it can happen that the name of the imported function is already used in your code:
+Sometimes, it can happen that the name of the imported function may already be used in your code:

 ```javascript
 import { isObject } from "./lodash";